 |2 MB||2000||4 GB||2000||60000||120 GB|

-So don’t fall foul of those Unlimited bandwidth offers, for a starters it’s a myth.
-All Web Hosting Providers have to pay for their bandwidth, so to offer an unlimited service is just crazy talk.
-By unlimited, they mean that for the average user it really is unlimited since they will never reach the limit.
+So don’t fall foul of those Unlimited bandwidth offers, for starters it’s a myth.
+All Web Hosting Providers have to pay for their bandwidth, so to provide an unlimited service is just crazy talk.
+By unlimited, they mean that for the average user it is unlimited since they will never reach the limit.
 And don’t be wowed over by providers offering large rates of bandwidth, more doesn’t necessarily mean better.
-Unless you know your site is going to enjoy a lot of traffic, stick to the basics.
+Stick to the basics unless you know your site is going to enjoy a lot of traffic.

 Unlimited Disk Space?

-Basically the more advanced and media rich your web site is, the more disk space and probably bandwidth you’ll need.
+The more sophisticated and media rich your website is, the more disk space and probably bandwidth you’ll need.
 But again, a reminder, you don’t have to go crazy.

-I might put together a calculator ind the future, that can estimate your traffic needs.
+I might put together a calculator in the future that can estimate your traffic needs.
 Check back if you are interested!

-For everyday usage up to a couple thousand pageviews a day I usually recommend eHost.
-They are very good in every respect.
+For everyday usage up to a couple of thousand page views a day I usually recommend eHost.
+They are excellent in every respect.